 Summit Healthcare REIT Decline in Value

 At present, Summit Healthcare (REIT) is valued at $2.80/share by its sponsor.
 In May 2018, Mackenzie Realty Capital, Inc. had released a tender offering $1.56/share, which was lower than the REIT’s current value.
 Interestingly, an independent secondary market source pegs the share value at around $1.75/share.
-This value is nearer to the tender offer made by Mackenzie Realty Capital, Inc. Sellers who purchased the shares at the original price are looking at a loss now; ditto those who may want to avail the tender offer.
+This value is nearer to the tender offer made by Mackenzie Realty Capital, Inc. Sellers who purchased the shares at the original price are looking at a loss now; ditto those who may want to avail of the tender offer.

 This performance of the Summit Healthcare REIT is in stark contrast to how REITs have performed, in general, over the past few years.
-For example, investors in the Vanguard Real Estate ETF, when it was released in December 2009, have seen a 11.65% return on their investment. $10,000 invested then would be worth more than $30,000 now.
+For example, investors in the Vanguard Real Estate ETF, when it was released in December 2009, have seen an 11.65% return on their investment. $10,000 invested then would be worth more than $30,000 now.

-Investment Issues with Non-Traded REITs
+Real Estate Investment: Issues with Non-Traded REITs

 Non-Traded REITs, such as the Summit Healthcare REIT, are offered by many broker-dealer firms.
 These investments are an example of a Direct Participation Program.
 Because they are difficult to trade on exchanges like the NYSE, their illiquidity presents a challenge to investors who may want to benefit from an upswing in the share value or may want to sell stocks quickly when prices fall.
 These shares can only be transacted on secondary exchanges.
 These investment types are categorized under Regulation D by the United States Securities and Exchange Commission (SEC).
 In other words, these are private placements that do not need to be registered under Section 5 of the Securities Act of 1933.